-- A. The chairman or chairwoman is responsible for authorizing out-of-state travel by committee members that will result in a request for reimbursement from the committee's budget. - B. Committee members shall receive salary and be reimbursed for meals, lodging, mileage, and miscellaneous expenses as provided by law and the travel policy established by the Legislative Council. - C. Overnight lodging is reasonable when a legislator would be required to leave home earlier than 6:30 a.m. or arrive home later than 6:30 p.m. in order to have attended all of the meeting or have conducted all of the legislative business authorized.

-To compute whether this would be required, an average travel speed (overall including incidental stops) of 50 miles an hour is used.
+- A. The presiding officer is responsible for authorizing out-of-state travel by committee members that will result in a request for reimbursement from the committee's budget. - B. Committee members shall receive salary and be reimbursed for meals, lodging, mileage, and miscellaneous expenses as provided by law and the travel policy established by the Legislative Council. - C. Overnight lodging is allowed when a legislator would be required to leave home earlier than 6:30 a.m. or arrive home later than 6:30 p.m. to have attended the full meeting or have conducted all of the legislative business authorized.
+To compute whether this is required, an average travel speed (overall including incidental stops) of 50 miles an hour is used.
 The one-half hour immediately preceding and immediately following a meeting or legislative activity is an in-town travel shift and considered to be part of the total meeting schedule for the purposes of the reasonableness computation.

-- D. A member is considered necessarily away from home on the day of a meeting or other authorized legislative activity and on any other day when travel qualified under (1) above is required. - E. Subject to statute, a meal falling within reasonable travel times may be claimed.
+- D. A member is considered necessarily away from home on the day of a meeting or other authorized legislative activity and on any other day when travel is required. - E. Subject to statute, a meal falling within reasonable travel times may be claimed.
 Special circumstances are considered in determining reasonableness.
 Such circumstances may include inclement weather, a legislator's health, variables related to flying instead of driving, and schedule conflicts which require a member to choose a more expensive mode of travel in order to participate in the legislative activity.
 Special circumstances should be clearly presented on the claim form.
-(C. through E. adopted June 26, 2009)